 If you are looking to purchase a new fish, what better place to look than at a quality pet store?
 PetSmart sells a variety of different fish species, some better suited for beginners, while other species can be rare and suitable for experienced fish keepers.
 Their fish stock is endless, from the cold or temperate water goldfish to the tropical betta fish.
 PetSmart not only sells live fish, but they also sell supplies and tanks you will need to keep your fish happy and healthy.

-PetSmart functions as an all-in-one place to purchase fish and we have put together this price guide to help you with purchasing some of PetSmart’s fish.
+PetSmart functions as an all-in-one place to purchase fish for as little as $2 to as high as $30.
+We have put together this price guide to help you with purchasing some of PetSmart’s fish.

 Before You Buy Fish